HIGHLIGHTS OF PRESCRIBING INFORMATION

 These highlights do not include all the information needed to use ZITHROMAX® safely and effectively.
 See full prescribing information for ZITHROMAX.

-ZITHROMAX (azithromycin) 250 mg and 500 mg Tablets and Oral Suspension
+ZITHROMAX (azithromycin) 250 mg and 500 mg tablets, for oral use

 Initial U.S. Approval: 1991